 In fiscal year 2011 the Company undertook an analysis of the design of the Company's executive and broad-based employee incentive plans with respect to enterprise risk factors, with the assistance of its outside compensation consultant, Towers Watson.
-The Compensation Committee and its independent compensation consultant, Exequity LLP, reviewed this analysis.
-In connection with this review, the Compensation Committee noted the various ways in which risk is managed or mitigated.
+The Compensation Committee and its independent compensation Committee noted the various ways in which risk is managed or mitigated.
 Practices and policies mitigating risks included the balance of corporate, business unit and department and individual weightings in incentive compensation plans, the mix between long-term and short-term incentives, use of stock ownership guidelines, Company policy prohibiting hedging and the Company's recoupment or "clawback" policy.
 Based on this review, the Compensation Committee concluded that our compensation policies and practices do not create risks that are reasonably likely to have a material adverse effect on the Company.